 Companies in the communications, electronics, optics, and materials industries are examining how to quickly and effectively build a quantum-ready workforce.
 Many existing scientists and engineers have fundamental and domain-specific knowledge that makes them prime candidates for careers in quantum engineering and technology with only limited retraining.
 Companies and industry professionals from outside quantum engineering are demanding opportunities for professional development that will enable them to switch from classical to quantum industrial roles.

-Corporate group enrollment discounts and academic pricing for faculty and PhD candidates are available.
+Corporate group enrollment discounts are available.
 Contact Sayeeda Khan, Assistant Director of Enrollment Management, at firstname.lastname@example.org to learn more.

 Quantum Science and Engineering Certificate Takeaways